kuletxcore/kxc-fortnite-bot/README.md

     * Add a name, and make sure the command is ```bash twitterbot.sh```, and the timezone is UTC.
     * Make it a recurring trigger and select the ```Schedule Helper``` option.
     * Item shop resets every day at 12:00AM UTC.
 Save the trigger.
+      - If you use ```sac.py```, do the same steps.
+Except this time, you must change the interval to weekly and the time to be Tuesdays at 8:00AM UTC.

 Additional Info
 ---------